axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 {{< include-headless "chunk/filterx-experimental-banner.md" >}}

-{{< product >}} allows you to process, manipulate, and create OpenTelemetry log messages using filterx.
+{{< product >}} allows you to process, manipulate, and create OpenTelemetry log messages using FilterX.
 For example, you can:

 - route your OpenTelemetry messages to different destinations based on the content of the messages,
 - change fields in the message (for examples, add missing information, or delete unnecessary data), or